akfreed/FoxCloverBunny/README.md

 Now scoff at the Windows users who had to build FLTK.

+### Step 2/4: SQLite3

+Fox Clover Bunny uses a SQLite3 database to record the population every generation.
+The FcbDatabase subproject is a dependency of FcbExec and is dependent on FcbCore.
+The SQLite3 C code is public domain.
+Fox Clover Bunny uses [SqliteModernCpp](https://github.com/SqliteModernCpp/sqlite_modern_cpp), an open-source C++ wrapper for SQLite3.

+SqliteModernCpp is header-only, but SQLite3 is not.

+##### Visual Studio

+I have included a 64-bit SQLite3 DLL.
+CMake should use this automatically if you don't have SQLite3 installed.

+##### Ubuntu

+`sudo apt install sqlite3 libsqlite3-dev`

-### Step 2/3: CMake
+### Step 3/4: CMake

 1. `git clone --recursive https://github.com/akfreed/FoxCloverBunny.git`
    Tip: If you forget the `--recursive` you can do a `git submodule update --init --recursive` any time.
 2. `cd FoxCloverBunny`
 3. `mkdir build`
 4. `cd build`
 5. `cmake ..` On Linux, add `-DCMAKE_BUILD_TYPE=Release`.
 On Windows, if you both built your own FLTK **and** installed to a custom location, also add `-DCMAKE_PREFIX_PATH=_____` here.
+In this case, watch out for "Could NOT find FLTK.
+Trying pre-built binaries".

 ##### Tips for Visual Studio

-Tip: If you're using VS 2017, which configures for 32-bit by default, the pre-built binaries won't work, as I built them for 64-bit.
+If you're using VS 2017, which configures for 32-bit by default, the pre-built binaries won't work, as I built them for 64-bit.
 Add this to your `cmake .. ` command: `-G Visual Studio 15 2017 Win64` .
-Of course, if you built the binaries yourself, it doesn't matter, as long as you build Fox Clover Bunny the same.
-64-bit is recommended, but not necessary at this time, as the process doesn't use a lot of memory.

 ##### Tips for Linux